Non-dilutive money exists and most founders don’t look for it. You keep 100% of your equity.

 Grants are funding you don’t have to pay back and don’t cost you equity.
 They exist at local, national, and international level, and most early-stage founders either don’t know about them or assume they’re too hard to get.
 They’re competitive, yes.
 But the money is real and the process is worth understanding.

 Innovate UK (through UKRI) runs the main national programme for innovative businesses.
-Their Smart Grants are open to any UK-registered company, assessed quarterly, and cover projects from feasibility studies to large-scale R&D. Local Enterprise Partnerships (LEPs) offer regional grants.
+Smart Grants are currently paused, with a replacement pilot expected in 2026, but other Innovate UK competitions remain open and are worth checking regularly.
+Local Enterprise Partnerships (LEPs) offer regional grants.
 And many local councils have small business grants that are less competitive and faster to access.

 Read the criteria properly.
 Seriously.
 Most rejections happen because the application doesn’t address what the assessors are looking for.
 Explain the innovation clearly, show evidence of market demand, and be specific about how you’ll use the money.
 Ask for feedback if you’re rejected.
 Many programmes offer it and it makes your next application stronger.